7.4 Nothing more precious

 And sometimes a sense of cosmic loneliness comes over me because we might be the only beings with our degree of intelligence anywhere in all that vast expanse of space.

-Ever since we discovered that there actually is a full–blown universe out there beyond our planet, we’ve been asking the question: Are we alone?
+Ever since we discovered that there’s actually a universe out there beyond our planet, we’ve been asking the question: Are we alone?
 And it’s become a debate of statistical arguments.

-The yes side says there were so many chance events that made life, and then us, possible here on Earth, that the odds against this being replicated anywhere else are vanishingly small.
+The no side says there were so many chance events that made life, and then us humans, possible here on Earth, that the odds against this being replicated anywhere else are vanishingly small.

 Personally, I’m an agnostic.
-Without further evidence for or against, I won’t pick a side.
+Without further evidence for or against, I can’t pick a side.

 And so far, SETI, the Search for Extraterrestrial Intelligence, has come up with nothing.
 Which makes sense given it’s still quite a new enterprise and has only searched an infinitesimally small sector of the heavens.

-What I’d love for us to find instead are beings who could help us in very practical ways with our nurturance deficit, so we could learn to take care of ourselves instead of terminating ourselves.
+What I’d like us to find instead are beings who could help us in very practical ways with our love problem, so we could learn to excel at taking care of ourselves instead of terminating ourselves.

-Which makes me think of Carl Sagan.
-He said that the human brain is the most complex thing we’ve ever discovered.
+Carl Sagan said that the human brain is the most complex thing we’ve ever discovered.
 And that we can have, even the most humble among us, more brain states, meaning the combination of synapses being switched on or off, than there are atoms in the universe.
 Atoms in the universe!

 So maybe we could say our brains are the most different thing in the universe.